Need Business Valuation Services in Colorado?

 Over the years, the Principals at Cole & Company have transferred ownership of manufacturing, service, medical, agricultural, retail, distribution and professional practice firms throughout Colorado and New Mexico.
 Businesses looking for business valuation services in Colorado contact Cole & Company as their provider of choice.

 This “Brokerage of Small Businesses” has provided crucial insight into what fair market value really is.
 So yes, we can create spreadsheets with the best of them, but we’re also grounded in real world transaction experience.
 Business Valuation is a critical activity for a buy or sale business transaction.
 If you are looking to buy or sell your business in Colorado and if you need business valuation in Colorado, we are just a call away.

 Cole & Company, Inc. is now considered a “qualified source” to conduct business appraisals for SBA financing.
-With its Standard Operating Procedures (SOP) 50 10 5 (k) effective April 1, 2019, the SBA requires lenders to obtain an independent business appraisal from a “qualified source” for certain guaranteed loans and recognizes the Business Certified Appraiser (BCA) credential as such a source.
+With its Standard Operating Procedures SOP 50 10 6, Effective 10-01-2020, the SBA requires lenders to obtain an independent business appraisal from a “qualified source” for certain guaranteed loans and recognizes the Business Certified Appraiser (BCA) credential as such a source.

 So, what’s your Business really worth?

 How many times have you heard a so-called “expert” tell you how to value a business based on a multiple or percentage of this or that?
 This so called business “valuation” is nothing more than a “rule of thumb” (a principle with broad application that is not intended to be accurate or reliable) probably obtained from hearsay or the internet and your strategic business planning deserves better.
 We’ve actually seen Business Valuation firms in Denver use this method by itself, how can that work?